Jan Chipchase: Publications

 In 2010, Chipchase published "Mobile Money Afghanistan," a report on the nascent use of money through mobile phones.

 In 2011, Chipchase published the results of a 6-month experiment "Red Mat" to explore the dynamics of crowd-sourcing in China.
 The experiment engaged hundreds of people in the act of making a giant Chinese flag out of pieces sourced from across China, without revealing what they were making to the participants.
 The experiment explores the question of whether it’s possible to engage hundreds of people in an act of subversion without any of the people knowing what they are subverting against, until that moment when the subversive act becomes clear.
 The experiment explores notions of nationalism, the state, morality, corporate ethics and behavior.

 Chipchase has written for numerous international publications including Die Zeit, The Atlantic, Fast Company, National Geographic and a monthly column for China's Economic Observer, with his field-photography also appearing in GEO magazine.
 His first book entitled Hidden in Plain Sight was published by Harper Business and released in April 2013.
-Other books of his include Today's Office, and The Field Study Handbook, releasing for retail print in July 2017.
+Other books of his include Today's Office, and The Field Study Handbook, released for retail print in July 2017.